A practical guide to Shopify automation to escalate delayed shipments after 2 days

 Manually chasing down these delayed orders isn't just a time sink for your team; it's expensive and slowly erodes your customer's trust.
 In an age where two-day shipping is the norm, even a small delay can feel like a big letdown, turning a slightly annoyed customer into a one-star review waiting to happen.

 The fix isn't to just hire more agents or hope your team can type faster.
 It’s about working smarter with automation that actually solves problems.
-This guide will walk you through how to shift from a reactive, manual process to a proactive system that handles and escalates delayed shipments, keeping your customers in the loop and your support team focused on what matters.
+This guide will walk you through how to shift from a manual process to a proactive system that handles and escalates delayed shipments, keeping your customers in the loop and your support team focused on what matters.

 What is Shopify automation for delayed shipments?